Women in the workforce: U-shaped curve

+Organizations formed by women for rights

-Choice of occupation is considered to be one of the key factors contributing to the male-female wage differential.
-In other words, careers with a majority of female employees tend to pay less than careers that employ a majority of males.
-This is different from direct wage discrimination within occupations, as males in the female-dominated professions will also make lower than average wages and the women in the ]r for the wage differential to disappear.
-In 1960, the similarity index for the United State Women's Trade Union League (WTUL) is established to advocate for improved wages and working conditions for women.
+In the nineteenth century women became involved in organizations dedicated to social reform.
+In 1903 The National Women's Trade Union League (WTUL) is established to advocate for improved wages and working conditions for women.
 In 1920 The Women's Bureau of the Department of Labor was formed to create equal rights and a safe workplace for women.
 In 1956 a group called Financial Women's Association (FWA), was formed.
-It is an organisation with special emphasis on the role and development of women, to attain greater recognition for women's achievements in business, and to encourage women to seek career opportunities in finance and business.
+It is an organization established by a group of Wall Street women.
+The goal was: to advance professionalism in finance and in the financial services industry with special emphasis on the role and development of women, to attain greater recognition for women's achievements in business, and to encourage women to seek career opportunities in finance and business.
 In 1966 the National Organization for Women (NOW) was founded by a group of feminists including Betty Friedan.
 The largest women's rights group in the U.S., NOW seeks to end sexual discrimination, especially in the workplace, by means of legislative lobbying, litigation, and public demonstrations.
 NOW has 500,000 contributing members and 550 chapters in all 50 states and the District of Columbia.
 Founded in 1972, the National Association of Female Executives (NAFE) provides education, networking and public advocacy to empower its members to achieve career success and financial security.
 Members are women executives, business owners, entrepreneurs and others who are committed to NAFE's mission: the advancement of women in the workplace.
 Many of these organizations led to legal action and protecting women's rights as workers and empowered women in the workplace.

+In 2013, LeanIn.Org was founded by Sheryl Sandberg, who was at the time the chief operating officer of Meta Platforms, to support and inspire women to achieve their goals.